 About Wittenham Clumps

 The Wittenham Clumps are a well-known and loved, local landmark; a pair of wooded chalk hills rising above the flat landscape of South Oxfordshire.
 Visible for miles around, they are crowned by the oldest planted hilltop beeches in England.
+In Paul Nash's time the Wittenham Clumps were in the county of Berkshire.

 From Castle Hill and Round Hill there are spectacular views across the countryside.
 The Little Wittenham Woods lie beneath the Clumps alongside the River Thames.
 On Castle Hill there are the remains of a hill fort with earthworks dating to the Bronze and Iron Ages.
 The land was later occupied by the Romans.